douglask3/Bayesian_fire_models/README.md

 The State of Wildfires report has been a major driver of this development.
 Here's some info for anyone whose found their way here and wants to perform those runs again

 ### 2023/24
-To reproduce results in the State of Wildfire's 2023/24 report, make sure you have the version at tag SoW23_sub (or download the Zenodo archived code that can be found with the paper: https://doi.org/10.5194/essd-2024-218, along with dataset information).
+To reproduce results in the State of Wildfire's 2023/24 report, make sure you have the version at tag SoW23_v0.1 (0.1 because the paper is still in review).
+Or download the Zenodo archived code that can be found with the paper: https://doi.org/10.5194/essd-2024-218, along with dataset information.
+The achived driving and output data is [https://doi.org/10.5281/zenodo.11420743](https://doi.org/10.5281/zenodo.11420743).

 The results from this paper were obtained using the [Running the Models](#running-the-models) commands above.
-It combines ConFire with zero inflated logistic function The namelists are already set within these files, but you may need to update paths in the following in the `namelists` directory:
+It combines [ConFire](https://github.com/douglask3/Bayesian_fire_models/blob/main/README/ConFire.md) with the [zero inflated logit function](https://github.com/douglask3/Bayesian_fire_models/blob/main/README/Zero_inflated_logit_function.md) logistic function The namelists are already set within these files, but you may need to update paths in the following in the `namelists` directory:
 * `isimip.txt` - used for attribution and future projections
-* `isimip-evaluation.txt` used to evalute the configuration for attribution and future projections
+* `isimip-evaluation.txt` used to evaluate the configuration for attribution and future projections
 * `nrt.txt` used for 2023 fire season driver analysis
 * `nrt-evalution.txt` - used to evaluate the driver analysis configuration